RX MEDS SHIP FREE, IF PRESCRIBED. Start Hair Visit

 Talk to Your Healthcare Provider

-If your dandruff doesn’t improve with regular use of an anti-dandruff shampoo, it’s best to talk to your healthcare provider.
+If your dandruff doesn’t improve with regular use of an anti-dandruff shampoo, it’s best to talk to a healthcare provider, particularly a dermatologist.

-Although most cases of dandruff are associated with seborrheic dermatitis, other conditions that affect your scalp can also cause skin flaking.
+Although most cases of dandruff are associated with seborrheic dermatitis, other medical conditions — like scalp psoriasis or ringworm — can also cause skin flaking.

 Hair loss treatments, delivered

-Although dandruff can be unsightly and annoying, there’s no scientific evidence that it directly causes hair loss.
+Although dandruff can be uncomfortable and annoying, there’s no scientific evidence that it directly causes hair loss.
+But aggressively scratching your scalp — which is common among people with dandruff — can cause hair loss.

 9 Sources